-Step 1 Look out for the hazards
+- Step 1: Look out for the hazards

-Step 2 Decide who might be harmed and how
+- Step 2: Decide who might be harmed and how

-Evaluate the risks and decide whether the existing precautions are adequate or whether more Step 3 should be done
+- Step 3: Evaluate the risks and decide whether the existing precautions are adequate or whether more should be done

-Step 4 Record your findings
+- Step 4: Record your findings

-Step 5 Review your assessment and revise it if necessary
+- Step 5: Review your assessment and revise it if necessary

-'Hazard' means anything that can cause harm e.g. chemical

-'Risk' is the chance, high or low, that somebody will be harmed by the hazard.
+'Hazard' means anything that can cause harm e.g. chemical 'Risk' is the chance, high or low, that somebody will be harmed by the hazard.

-All employers and self-employed people have duties under health and safety law to assess risks in the workplace.
-The Safety, Health and Welfare at Work (Chemical Agents) Regulations, (S.I.
-619 of 2001) specifically obliges employers and self-employed persons to assess the risks arising from the use of, or presence of chemical agents in the workplace.
+All employers and self-employed people have duties under health and safety legislation to assess risks in the workplace.
+The Safety, Health and Welfare at Work (Chemical Agents) Regulations, (S.I 619 of 2001) specifically obliges employers and self-employed persons to assess the risks arising from the use of, or presence of chemical agents in the workplace.

-To comply with the Safety, Health & Welfare at Work (Chemical Agents) Regulations 1994 (S.I. no. 445 of 1994) (hereinafter referred to as 'the Chemical Agents Regulations'), a risk assessment of on-site reception, storage and use of hydrofluosilicic acid must be carried out at each location, including monitoring to ensure that the maximum airborne fluoride concentration does not exceed the Threshold Limit Value of 2.5 mg/m3.
+To comply with the Safety, Health & Welfare at Work (Chemical Agents) Regulations 2001 (S.I. no. 619 of 2001) (hereinafter referred to as 'the Chemical Agents Regulations') or subsequent regulations, a risk assessment of on-site reception, storage and use of hydrofluosilicic acid must be carried out at each location, including monitoring to ensure that the maximum airborne fluoride concentration does not exceed OELV of 2.5 mg/m (as a time weighted average over an 8 hour reference period).
 Testing during tank filling operations would probably be indicative of the maximum concentration likely to be encountered.

+Occupational exposure monitoring plans should be devised by a trained competent person.
+Cleaning, maintenance and testing activities are also critical times to monitor and risk assess potential exposure levels.
+This should be derived from the site specific chemical risk assessment.
 The risk assessment should also include an examination of testing procedures and reagents.
 The assessment should be documented and a copy retained on-site.

-10.2 Training and information
+10.2 TRAINING AND INFORMATION

-All relevant plant personnel must, under the Chemical Agents Regulations, receive information and training in relation to all hazards associated with the storage and use of hydrofluosilicic acid and appropriate safe work
+All relevant plant personnel must, under the Chemical Agents Regulations, receive information and training in relation to all hazards associated with the storage and use of hydrofluosilicic acid and appropriate safe work procedures.
+Safety data sheets for hydrofluosilicic acid and documented safe work procedures must be available at all plants.
+It is recommended that the documentation be prominently displayed in an easily readable format on durable material in the bulk storage area and day tank dosing rooms.